What to Expect From Prescription Drug Addiction Treatment

-They don’t realize there is no cheerful end-game with what they’re doing.
-It leads to a criminal offense or death.
+They don’t realize there is no cheerful end game with what they’re doing.
+Chronic addiction often leads to a criminal offense or death.

-I know the idea of attending rehab can be a scary thought since it exposes the addiction but it’s crucial to seek help as soon as possible.
+We understand that the idea of attending rehab can be a scary thought, especially since treatment exposes and confronts the addiction head-on.
+Nonetheless, it’s crucial to seek help as soon as possible.

-- Inpatient care – The type that provides 24-hour treatment at a hospital or hospital-like environment
+- Inpatient care, or programs that provide 24-hour treatment at a hospital or hospital-like environment

 Both provide the medical expertise of professionals to help throughout the treatment process.
 You’re in good hands.

-From there, depending on your choice of the facility, you will find treatments based on behavioral (cognitive) treatments or medicinal.
+From there, depending on your choice of the facility, you will find treatments based on behavioral (cognitive) treatment or medicine-assisted treatment.
 These are often combined to maximize the chance of a full and on-going recovery.

-- Cognitive behavior therapy which helps you understand why you abuse drugs and help redefine who you are as a person
+- Cognitive Behavioral Therapy (CBT), which helps you understand why you abuse drugs and help redefine who you are as a person

-- Holistic therapies such as participating in yoga, massage therapy, spa treatments, and involvement with media to ease your physical and mental well-being
+- Holistic therapies such as yoga, massage therapy, spa treatments, and art therapy to ease your physical and mental well-being

-I would recommend taking the time to understand your addiction.
-Research and find the treatment you feel best suits your needs.
+We recommend taking the time to understand your options.
+Research and find the treatment that you feel best suits your needs.

-Adjusting to life after rehab is an ongoing battle I see with my friends and family.
-Yet, they’re getting there.
+Adjusting to life after rehab is an ongoing battle that we see even among our own friends and family.
+Yet, those that sought out treatment are making progress.
 The few who went through the process made the right choice.

-- The temptation found within the local community
+- The temptation and triggers found within your local community

-- Negative perceptions of others and (especially) employers
+- Negative perceptions by others and (especially) employers

-But I’m right there to support them.
-That’s the best we can do since it’s still on them to walk the right path.
-Some may relapse but at least they know recovery is a possibility — something obtainable.
+Never fear – our team will be right there to support you as you complete treatment, even though it is up to you to walk the right path.
+Some individuals may relapse after treatment but at least they know recovery is a possibility and something obtainable.